 Here you will find articles that define what teamwork is, how the best groups of individuals work together, what obstacles people face as members of a team, and how to get the most out of working as a group.

 Teamwork is when a group of people works together for a common cause.
-It’s a collaborative effort of a collective of individuals known as a team to accomplish a common goal.
+It’s a collaborative effort of a collective of individuals known as a team that attempt to accomplish a common goal.
 The team completes their efforts in the most efficient manner possible.
-Teamwork involves collaborative effort, and it’s between a group of people.
+Teamwork involves compromise and collaboration.

 The History of Teamwork

 The history of teamwork began on an ordinary assembly line in the 1920s and ’30s where people worked together to create objects.
 It then involved in a corporate model where organizations saw the value of teamwork or working together.
+Not everyone could or should complete every step of a goal.
+They found that it was more important for people to specialize in certain steps along the way to accomplishing that goal.
 It first originated in World War I and was an effort to unite people.